ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
-        text: 'Together we will unearth the most exciting, relevant and fruitful ideas for your organisation; turn them into well-rounded and robust strategies and arm you with the tools to make great, long-term decisions.'
+        text: 'The opportunity lab is a catalyst for proactive action, helping to cut through the fog of uncertainty and leverage your unique assets in a new way to fuel sustainable growth.'
 more_text:
   -
     type: heading